searchdiscovery/mohawk-flooring-dl-spec/events/Form Submission Succeeded.md

 ## Form Submission Succeeded

 Set when a visitor successfully submits a form (that is not Contact Us).
-This would include the Quote Request Form (and any others as applicable).
+This would include the Quote Request Form (and any others as applicable such as Product Reviews)

 ## Javascript Code
 ```js